deta/space-docs/src/pages/docs/en/use/space-apps/domains.md

 layout: "@docs"
 ---

-# Domains

 A domain name is the address of a website or service on the internet — it’s what you type into your browser to navigate the web.
-Every space app you install (or build) gets its own unique **Default Domain** name.
+Every space app you install (or build) gets its own unique **Built In Domain** name.
 You can also add **Custom Domains** that you own to every app.

-## Default Domains
+## Built In Domains

-As soon as you install an app, Space will assign it a unique **Default Domain**.
+As soon as you install an app, Space will assign it a unique **Built In Domain**.
 This domain is a *subdomain* under `[deta.app](http://deta.app)`.
 A *subdomain* is kind of like a number on a street, used to locate an address at a granular level.
 In our case, if `deta.app` is the street, the full address of your app will be `<subdomain>.deta.app`.

 The actual `subdomain` your app will get is based on an alias given to the app by its developer, plus a random suffix: `<alias>-<suffix>`.
 For instance, if the alias of the app you install is `parallel-futures`, your copy may be assigned something like: `parallel-futures-h78bhas.deta.app`.

-To view an app’s Default Domain, click the menu (`...`) from the App’s Tile on your Canvas and open Settings.
+To view an app’s Built In Domain, click the menu (`...`) from the App’s Tile on your Canvas and open Settings.
 Then navigate to the Domains tab.
-You’ll see the Default Domain at the top, labeled with “Default Domain”.
+You’ll see the Built In Domain at the top, labeled with “Built In Domain”.

 ![Screen Shot 2023-04-07 at 11.55.10.png](Domains%20d9deecfadb5648d19b30ff118c0dc8cf/Screen_Shot_2023-04-07_at_11.55.10.png)

 The Default Domain given to every app will remain as an active address on the internet from the point you install an app until the point you delete it.

-## **Custom Domains**
+## Custom Domains

 You can also assign a **Custom Domain** name ****you own to any app you’ve installed.
 For example, if you own `deta.pizza` you can use it to address one of your apps.
 Custom Domains will work alongside the Default Domain assigned to your app; an app will have two valid addresses).
 If you don’t have your own domain, you can buy one from a domain name registrar such as [Cloudflare](https://www.cloudflare.com/products/registrar/), [Porkbun](https://porkbun.com/), or [Namecheap](https://www.namecheap.com/).